Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 find another empty room at the end of the hallway.
 Rather, one devoid of any undead.
 And, pleasantly, nary a corpse.
-The sifting hall -- the hallway opens into a two-story room, onto the landing (you think that's the word but hardly have time to check) at the top of staircase that goes down in both directions.
+The sifting hall -- the hallway opens into a two-story room, onto the landing (you think that's the word but hardly have time to check) at the top of staircase that goes down to both left and right.
 A balustrade (or maybe just a banister?) provides cover so convenient that your entire squad crouches behind it without orders.
-You shrug and join them.
-The sifting hall is two stories tall along its entire length; you have no idea why, but it does make it easy to see all the way over the balcony on the far side, probably a hundred feet away.
+You shrug -- without moving your shoulders -- and join them.
+The sifting hall is two stories tall along its entire length; you have no idea why, but it does make it easy to see all the way over to the balcony on the far side, probably a hundred feet away.